 What Is Antibiotic Prophylaxis?

-Amoxicillin is the most commonly prescribed drug for oral antibiotic prophylaxis, explains the journal Open Forum Infectious Diseases.
-If you are unable to take oral medication, your doctor will prescribe an intramuscular (IM) shot or intravenous (IV) infusion of another kind of antibiotic, such as ampicillin or cefazolin.
-If you are allergic to certain antibiotics, your surgeon might give you a dose of clindamycin instead.
+Amoxicillin is the most commonly prescribed oral medication for antibiotic prophylaxis.
+If you're unable to take oral medication, your doctor may prescribe an intramuscular (IM) shot or intravenous (IV) infusion of another antibiotic like ampicillin or cefazolin.
+If you're allergic to certain antibiotics, your surgeon might give you a dose of clindamycin instead.

-Relatively few patients need to take antibiotics before seeing a dentist, so it's unlikely you will have to build taking a pill into your routine on appointment days.
+Very few patients need to take antibiotics before seeing a dentist, so it's unlikely you will have to build taking a pill into your routine on appointment days.
 If you've recently undergone joint or heart surgery, talk to your dental professional about the need for antibiotic prophylaxis for dental or dental hygiene treatment.
 They know the specifics of your condition and will best be able to offer advice tailored to your individual needs.
 At least now, you can have an informed conversation with them without saying, “it's all Greek to me!“ And you can be confident you're getting treatment that will make you smile.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.